varun-ramani/ZConfer/README.md

-# ZConf
+# ZConfer

-ZConf is a fast and lightweight configuration system for the Z Shell.
+ZConfer is a fast and lightweight configuration system for the Z Shell.
 * Sane Defaults
 * Plugin Installation and Management
 * PATH Management